ragnarpeterson/ember-infinite-scroll/README.md

 ```

 In order for everything to work correctly, it is critical that the callback function is passed the newly created promise that will resolve with the additional items.

+If you don't need to asynchronously	request more data, you may want to follow [this suggestion](https://github.com/jasonkriss/ember-infinite-scroll/issues/5) by [@SirZach](https://github.com/SirZach).